 This is one of my favorite ways to cook squid, using a method I often use when I want to simplify things — one-pan roasting.
-The beauty of it (aside from cleaning up fewer pans) is that the tomatoes and squid cook quickly, at the same time, and create a delicious garlic and chili-scented pan sauce for the pasta.
+The beauty of it (aside from cleaning up fewer pans) is that the tomatoes and squid cook quickly at the same time, creating a delicious garlic and chili-scented pan sauce for the pasta.

 Note: In the middle of summer, this recipe can be made on a gas grill instead of heating up the oven (and the kitchen).
 Preheat the grill to at least 500 degrees, then adjust the burners and place the sheet pan in the center of the grill over indirect heat.

 Check out my recipe in the August/September issue of Fine Cooking magazine.